apache/incubator-xtable/website/docs/unity-catalog.md

 USING DELTA
 LOCATION 's3://path/to/source/data';
 ```
-:::tip Note:
+:::note Note:
-Replace `s3://path/to/source/data` to `gs://path/to/source/data` if you have your source table in GCS.
+Replace `s3://path/to/source/data` to `gs://path/to/source/data` if you have your source table in GCS
+and `abfss://<container-name>@<storage-account-name>.dfs.core.windows.net/<path-to-data>` if you have your source table in ADLS.
 :::

 ### Validating the results